As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

 Next, the boys learned about the Florida Trail and how close we lived to many of the segments.
 They planned an overnight hike on an eight-mile stretch.
-The trail was created in 1966 and runs from the swamps of Big Cypress in the Everglades all the way up to the Gulf Shores of the Panhandle.
+The trail was created in 1966 and ran from the swamps of Big Cypress in the Everglades up to the Gulf Shores of the Panhandle.
 The Florida Trail gives visitors the best access to nature viewing in the country.

-Seminole Forest in Lake County is home to the segment of the Florida trail Grayson, and Grant ventured on.
+Seminole Forest in Lake County is home to the segment of the Florida trail Grayson and Grant ventured on.
 As a family, we loaded up their hiking gear and overnight supplies and drove to the forest.
 The trail had clear marker signs that you may have seen before but did not know it was for the Florida Trail.
-We learned that on the trail trees are marked with orange markers called a blaze.
-Depending on how many marks and the position of the marks it is telling you to either go straight, turn right or turn left.
-Most maps for any forest, park, or trail have a designated mark for the Florida Trail.
+We learned that on the trail, trees are marked with orange markers called a blaze.
+Depending on how many marks and the position of the marks it tells you to either go straight, turn right or turn left.
+Most forest, park, or trail maps have a designated mark for the Florida Trail.

-We gathered at the sign and went over their hiking plan, where they were camping, and the time we would pick them up.
+We gathered at the sign and reviewed their hiking plan, where they were camping, and when we would pick them up.
 The boys were so excited to get started.
 I was apprehensive because they were going without us.
 We were letting go of the strings to let them have an outdoor adventure of their own.
 As they walked away, I realized they were ready.

 Outdoor Adventures have changed over the years for our family.
 We focused on creating childhood memories full of wonder and excitement in the early years with swimming and boat rides through the beautiful springs of Florida and nature walks at area state parks.
 Later we connected by exploring Florida’s landscape through youth hunting programs.
 Now we are adding hiking, biking, and camping at different locations than we have experienced before.
 As our family’s seasons of homeschooling change, Florida is ready to share more adventures with us.

 Florida is a treasure trove for bringing outdoor adventures to your homeschooling experiences.
 Family-friendly destinations are around every bend to explore, learn and play.
-As your family grows, look ahead to what outdoor lessons may keep your connection strong.
+As your family grows, consider what outdoor lessons may keep your connection strong.

 Your family can plan outdoor adventures around outdoor holidays such as National Trails Day in June, National Parks, and Recreation month in July, and so is the National Camp Out Night with the National Wildlife Federation.